sajidinfo/Interviews/UpdatedQuestions/01-ScreeningRound.md

 ---

 ### 13. What are your salary requirements?
 **Answer:**
-Based on my 4+ years of experience in full stack development, proficiency in the MEAN stack, and familiarity with DevOps tools, I believe a salary range of 14–16 LPA aligns with industry standards for this role.
+Based on my 4 years of experience in full stack development, especially with the MEAN stack, along with my exposure to DevOps tools and handling end-to-end project responsibilities, I believe a fair salary range would be between 15 to 18 LPA, in line with current industry standards.
+However, I’m open to discussion depending on the overall role, responsibilities, and growth opportunities the company offers.

 ---